Cameronians (Scottish Rifles): Post-war

-In 1948, along with every other infantry regiment of the British Army, the Cameronians regiment was reduced to a single regular battalion.
+In 1948, along with every other line infantry regiment of the British Army, the Cameronians regiment was reduced to a single regular battalion.
 The 1st Battalion which had been repeatedly decimated in the Burma campaign was placed in suspended animation and the 2nd Battalion was renamed the 1st Battalion while at Gibraltar.
 It was deployed to Malaya in 1950 during the Malayan Emergency.
 Under the reforms of the army in the 1967 Defence White Paper, which saw several regiments amalgamated, the Cameronians chose to disband rather than amalgamate with another in the Lowland Brigade.

 In the 1960s the unruly behaviour of some of the Cameronians who were stationed in Minden as part of the BAOR caused a local to describe the smaller Scottish soldiers as "poison dwarfs".

 The 1st Battalion, The Cameronians was disbanded on 14 May 1968 at Douglas Castle, near Douglas, South Lanarkshire in the presence of the Duke of Hamilton, the Earl of Angus.
-Its recruiting area in Lanarkshire and Dumfries and Galloway was taken over by the King's Own Scottish Borderers and the Regimental Headquarters finally closed down in 1987.
+Its recruiting area in Lanarkshire and Dumfries and Galloway was taken over by the King's Own Scottish Borderers and the regimental headquarters finally closed down in 1987.